freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/s-expressions.md

 # --description--

-[S-Expressions](https://en.wikipedia.org/wiki/S-Expression "wp: S-Expression") are one convenient way to parse and store data.
+<a href="https://rosettacode.org/wiki/S-expressions" target="_blank" rel="noopener noreferrer nofollow">S-Expressions</a> present data as a binary tree structure, making it possible to reference part of the data easily.
+This makes it convenient to parse and store data also.

 # --instructions--